 What do you wish you knew about the job before you got into it?

 Not everyone shares the same passion and motivations for the job that I do.
 I live, breathe, sleep the fire department 24/7.
 I study it, read about it, my friends are involved with it.
 It’s all I know.
 But many people are not as motivated as I am.
-When it’s time to learn something new, research a new piece of equipment or do a job in less then ideal circumstances, the enthusiasm of some co-workers is not there, and can bring down the rest of the group.
+When it’s time to learn something new, research a new piece of equipment or do a job in less-than-ideal circumstances, the enthusiasm of some coworkers is not there, and can bring down the rest of the group.
 I suppose that could be said of any job.

 What personality traits or qualities would make someone a good fit for this job?

-Some good traits include being motivated, a self-starter, a hard worker, have a good sense of humor and are self-directed.
+Some good traits include being motivated, a self-starter, a hard worker, have a good sense of humor and being self-directed.

 What are some of the risks and rewards of the work you do?